 Omi ramie cloth Omi jofu

-The refreshing texture of linen and unique patterns
+The refreshing texture of ramie and unique patterns

-The characteristics of Omi Jofu are the refreshing texture of the textile woven with the fine linen threads and the chic Kasuri patterns.
-The Kibira, which is woven with the unbleached linen, is also produced and the hemp threads, shredded and joined by hand, are used for the weft.
-The linen fiber has to be shredded and joined to make one thread so the Teumi process is a painstaking process.
-The Kasuri patterns of Omi Jofu include the Tateito Gasuri, the Yokoito Gasuri and the Tateyoko Heiyo Gasuri.
-The Tateito Gasuri uses the Katagami nassen or stencil dyeing technique which is when threads are dyed using the paper pattern).
-The Tateyoko Heiyo Gasuri uses the Kushioshi Nassen technique, which uses a tool with a curve similar to the back of a comb to rub the dye into the threads.
-Omi Jofu is woven while the warp and the weft are carefully adjusted.
-The woven textile is known as a fabric of the highest quality and its cool and refreshing texture make it suitable for the summer Kimono.
+This craft has chic kasuri* or ikat patterns and a refreshing texture from being woven with fine ramie threads.
+Not just ikat, but the fabric, which is woven from unbleached ramie, is produced and used for the weft.
+The fiber undergoes a painstaking process of being shredded and joined to make a thread.
+There are three kinds of ikat technique: Tateito gasuri, Yokoito gasuri and Tateyoko heiyo gasuri.
+Tateito gasuri uses the Katagami nassen or stencil dyeing technique which is when threads are dyed using tracing paper.
+Tateyoko heiyo gasuri uses the Kushioshi nassen technique or comb press dyeing, which uses a tool with a curve similar to the back of a comb to rub the dye into the threads.
+Omi jofu is woven while the warp and the weft are carefully adjusted.
+This woven textile is known as a high quality fabric as its cool and refreshing texture make it suitable for summer kimono.